cwrc/CWRC-Writer-Dev-Docs/README.md

 ##### NPM Publishing

-Finally the Travis build publishes a new version (if the commit was designated as a new feature or breaking change) to NPM:
+Finally the Travis build publishes a new version (if the commit was designated as a new feature or breaking change) to NPM, e.g:

 https://www.npmjs.com/package/cwrcgit